(This article was reprinted in the online magazine of the Institute for Ethics & Emerging Technologies, October 19, 2017.)

 Throughout the rest of his life, Eric Hoffer continued to venerate and celebrate the “undesirables” as America’s real founding fathers.

-But what I can say is the Trumpsters are true believers.
-No matter what he does, no matter how unfit and unqualified, how coarse and file, how angry and vindictive, how insecure and deviant, no matter his connections with Russia or the mafia, his multiple bankruptcies and money laundering, his and his father’s racist past, his lack of concern about his followers interests, no matter how horrific of a human being he is … they still believe.
+But what I can say is the Trump’s followers are true believers.
+No matter what he does, no matter how unfit and unqualified, how coarse and vile, how angry and vindictive, how insecure and deviant, no matter his connections with Russia or the mafia, his multiple bankruptcies and money laundering, his and his father’s racist past, his lack of concern about his followers interests, no matter how horrific of a human being he is … they still believe.
 Most of them always will.